redis/docs/content/develop/connect/_index.md

 1. An interactive Read Eval Print Loop (REPL) mode where the user types Redis commands and receives replies.
 2. A command mode where `redis-cli` is executed with additional arguments, and the reply is printed to the standard output.

-## RedisInsight
+## Redis Insight

-[RedisInsight]({{< relref "/develop/connect/insight" >}}) combines a graphical user interface with Redis CLI to let you work with any Redis deployment.
+[Redis Insight]({{< relref "/develop/connect/insight" >}}) combines a graphical user interface with Redis CLI to let you work with any Redis deployment.
 You can visually browse and interact with data, take advantage of diagnostic tools, learn by example, and much more.
-Best of all, RedisInsight is free.
+Best of all, Redis Insight is free.

 ## Client libraries